12th Flying Training Wing: History

 The wing was first organized at Turner Air Force Base, Georgia on 1 November 1950 as the 12th Fighter-Escort Wing, but moved a month later to Bergstrom Air Force Base, Texas.

 The wing was reactivated as the 12th Tactical Fighter Wing and organized in April 1962 at MacDill Air Force Base, Florida.
 It then fought in Vietnam during the American War with the Seventh Air Force.

 Vietnam War

-On 8 November 1965 the wing was assigned to Cam Ranh Bay Air Base, South Vietnam.
-The 12th TFW was the first permanently assigned F-4 Phantom II wing assigned to Southeast Asia.
+On 8 November 1965 the wing moved to Cam Ranh Bay Air Base, South Vietnam The 12th was the first permanently assigned McDonnell Douglas F-4 Phantom II wing assigned to Southeast Asia.
 Operational squadrons of the wing at Cam Ranh were: